The definition of PTSD and how some of these experiences might have contributed to your PTSD or CPTSD.

 To educate and understand your condition provides you the road-map.
 Trials and errors make you aware of what your real needs are.

-To work towards Resolving Post-Traumatic Stress necessitates integration of your brain, nervous system and body, of your emotional intelligence as well as cognitive abilities and perspective.
+PTSD definition and working towards Healing PTSD and CPTSD necessitates integration of your brain, nervous system and body, of your emotional intelligence as well as cognitive abilities and perspective.

 It is hard work but it certainly can be done!

-Which of the above points do you relate to?
+Which of the above listen experiences of the definition of PTSD do you relate to?
 Write your comment below.